X / TwitterBy Laura Cairns·7 min read·March 2, 2026

 The distribution mechanics work like this:

-The Math Behind Reply-Led Growth
+What is The Math Behind Reply-Led Growth?

 Here's a practical illustration of why this strategy outperforms posting alone for most accounts: